Game Environments Internet Utilisation Study (GENIUS)

 Background

 Interactive, real-time online games represent a rapidly growing market and a challenge for ISPs.
-The market for computer games is reported to have exceeded Hollywood's annual revenues in the past few years, and PC-based computer games have accelerated the industry's development of high-end graphics cards and sound systems in consumer-level computers.
+The market for computer games is reported to have exceeded Hollywood's annual revenues in the early part of the 2000s, and PC-based computer games in the same period have accelerated the industry's development of high-end graphics cards and sound systems in consumer-level computers.
 There are new revenue (or customer retention) opportunities for ISPs who can offer premium services targetted at online game players.

 However, there remains the challenge of efficiently engineering ISP networks to support online, interactive computer games.
 In an ideal world with excess funding an ISP could simply over-provision their entire network.
 But the real world demands that new online game players must be supported on existing links - shared with everyone else's web surfing, file sharing, and email traffic.
 Network engineering is a balancing act.
 A proactive ISP tries to maintain packet latency, loss, and throughput expectations of its customers by adapting their internal resources to the offered load.

-GENIUS has also spawned the SONG, ANGEL and L3DGE projects here at CAIA.
+GENIUS has also spawned the SONG, ANGELL3DGE and BITSS projects here at CAIA.
+Related work has also animated the variations in Internet-wide server discovery traffic over time.

 Program Leader